naredula-jana/Jiny-Kernel/doc/benchmarks.md

 2. lockless implementation of memory management in acquiring and releasing the memory buffers.
 3. Minimising the virtio kicks in send path and interrupts in recv path.
 4. **Area to Improve**: a) checksum computation takes large amount of cpu cycles, need to improve further in this area. b) avoiding/minimizing the spin locks.
-5. Making zero copy: show 3% improvement by avoiding one copy from  user to kernel and viceversa, but the improvement is not big
+5. Making zero copy: show 3% improvement by avoiding one copy from  user to kernel and viceversa, but the improvement is not big.

 ----------------------------------------------------------------------------------

 ###Benchmark-2.2(Network centric - virtio-user): In Progress:

    In the above Benchmark(2.1), switch is linux bridge located in host kernel.
-Performance can be improved by replacing the linux bridge(virtio-vhost) with the userspace bridge using qemu based vhost-user vnics, here there will not be any change from guest os, but some of the tunning may help.
-The packets from one vm to another vm goes through the shared memory in the user space instead of switching the packet through the linux host bridge/ovs.
+Performance can be improved by replacing the linux bridge(virtio-vhost) with the userspace bridge using qemu based vhost-user vnics, here there will not be any change from guest os, but some of the tunning may help(like multiqueue).
+The packets from one vm to another vm goes through the shared memory in the user space instead of switching the packet through the linux host kernel bridge/ovs.
 If the ethernet switch located at the userspace, it can save the following:

    - instead of two threads(kernel vhost threads) and linux bridge to handle the packet, it can be done by a single user levelthread.
    - one copy from virtio ring can be saved, it can be done by copying the packet from vitio ring to another directly.